|

 Statewide Waiver

-While the ABAWD time limit rule was suspended due to COVID-19 as of April 1, 2020, California was approved for a waiver of the ABAWD time lime statewide beginning July 1, 2021, through June 30, 2022.
+While the ABAWD time limit rule was suspended due to COVID-19 as of April 1, 2020, California was approved for a waiver of the ABAWD time limit statewide beginning July 1, 2021, through June 30, 2022.
 CA has received a new statewide waiver from July 1, 2022 to June 30, 2023 based on the State’s unemployment rate.
-The waiver for the statewide two-year ABAWD time limit has been extended until October 31, 2024.
+The statewide waiver for the ABAWD time limit has been extended until October 31, 2025.

 California Waiver Implementation Policies